 Digital transformation is having a significant impact on the financial sector.
-Fintech applications allow automating complex processes and decision making with the highest level of accuracy.
+Fintech applications allow the automation of complex processes and decision-making with the highest level of accuracy.
 AI applications in fintech include:

 - Smart credit scoring

 - Natural language processing solutions for customer support and portfolio optimization

 - AI in fintech data classification

 AI software increasingly automates Manual, repetitive tasks, leaving more time for employees to concentrate on more creative and valuable assignments.
 AI augments the workforce with smart analytics, accurate predictions, and personalized customer service.
 As a result, financial service companies enhance operating models, upend competitive dynamics, ensure efficient compliance, and drive enterprise growth.
 Let’s take a look at both general use cases and business cases from our experience as AI developers.